unboxedtechnology/git-style-guide/README.md

 * Delete your branch from the upstream repository after it's merged (unless there is a specific reason not to).

-  Tip: Use the following command while being on "master", to list merged
+  Tip: Use the following command while on "master" branch, to list merged
   branches:

   ```shell